ayoj/GettingCleaningDataProject/Codebook.md

 Files for the train and test data.
 Their descriptions are equivalent.

 1. train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-2. train/Inertial Signals/total_acc_x_train.txt: The acceleration signal from the smartphone accelerometer X axis in standard gravity units g.
-Every row shows a 128 element vector.
-The same description applies for the total_acc_x_train.txt and total_acc_z_train.txt files for the Y and Z axis.

-3. train/Inertial Signals/body_acc_x_train.txt: The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-4. train/Inertial Signals/body_gyro_x_train.txt: The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.
+2. test.subject_test.txt: See above

 Variables